ziolai/finite_element_electrical_engineering/project-based-assignment/making_mayonnaise/readme.md

 ### Particle Based Models

 A second alternative is to replace the energy minimization framework by a mechanical model of a number of oil drops interconnected by springs, dashpots and dampers.
-One wishes to study the stress-strain response of these systems.
-Possibly one can start by considering interconnections (networks or graphs) of [Kelvin-Voigt](https://en.wikipedia.org/wiki/Kelvin–Voigt_material) (parallel spring-dashpot, single relaxation mode, ODE model for strain given stress, further to Mason-Sheffold-2014) and [Maxwell](https://en.wikipedia.org/wiki/Maxwell_model) (series spring-dashpot, single relaxation mode, closer to Mason-Sheffold-2014) material models.
+One wishes to study the stress response of these systems given as oscillatory shear.
+Possibly one can start by considering interconnections (networks or graphs) of Kelvin-Voight and Maxwell models.
 Possibly one can borrow ideas from molecular dynamics or other particle-based simulations methods.

 <b>Example of a Particle Based Model</b> [computation of the viscosity](https://docs.lammps.org/Howto_viscosity.html) by ensemble averaging of the auto-correlation of the stress/pressure tensor using [LAMMPS](https://docs.lammps.org/Manual.html);